-Local management No herring specific management but trawling and netting regulations EU legislation Minimum conservation reference size of 20cm total length.
+Local management The Sussex IFCA Minimum Size Byelaw 2021 sets the minimum size for herring at 20cm.
+Additionally, there are regulations for trawling and netting that impact fishing for herring.
+EU legislation Minimum conservation reference size of 20cm total length.
 Total Allowable Catch (TAC) quota.